kmwang123/cme211-notes/lecture-11/lecture-11.md

 The `savefig` function saves the most recent plot to disk.
 The file type is determined by the extension:

+Need to do it in the same cell

 ```{.python .input}
 plt.savefig('figure1.jpg')